-- 6. Other Requirements and Regulations - a.
+6. Other Requirements and Regulations

+- a.
 Bluff Impact Zone.
 Buildings and accessory facilities, except stairways, landings and those items regulated by shoreland alteration permits, must not be placed within this designated area. - b.
 Shore Impact Zone.
 Buildings and accessory facilities, except stairways, landings and those items regulated by shoreland alteration permits must not be placed within this designated area. - c.
 Multiple Setbacks.
 When more than one setback applies to a site, buildings and facilities must be located to meet all setbacks.
 Where principal buildings exist on the adjoining lots on both sides of a proposed building site, building setbacks may be altered without a variance to conform to the adjoining setbacks from the ordinary high water level, provided the proposed building site is not located in a shore impact zone or in a bluff impact zone. - d.
-Fences.38 Fence setbacks shall be as follows: - i.
-Ordinary High Water Level of a lake or stream: Same setback as other buildings or structures; - ii.
-Public Road Right-of-Way: No setback required provided no part of the fence projects into the right-of-way or otherwise would present a hazard; - iii.
-Other Property Lines: Fences may be placed on the property line if they are maintenance free or can be maintained from within the perimeter and two (2) feet from the property line if they are maintained outside of the perimeter or are not maintenance free.
+Fences.
+38 Fences shall be regulated as per section V.Z. - e.
+Overlapping Zoning Classifications in Shoreland Districts.
+In the event that different zoning classifications in shoreland districts overlap, riparian lots will be regulated according to the lake upon which they have frontage.
+All other parcels and land uses will be governed by the most restrictive classification. - f.
+General Regulations.
+Additional requirements are set forth in Section V, Performance Standards.